rakutentech/ios-inappmessaging/README.md

 1. IDTrackingIdentifier - The value provided by the internal ID SDK as the "tracking identifier" value.
 1. AccessToken - This is the token provided by the internal RAuthentication SDK as the "accessToken" value

-⚠️ The method is designed to be called ONCE once per app session - i.e. only one instance of `UserInfoProvider` can be created.
+⚠️ The method is designed to be called ONCE per app session - i.e. only one instance of `UserInfoProvider` can be created.
 IAM SDK will read object's properties on demand.
 There's no need to call this method again after login/logout for example.

 To ensure correct user targeting, please keep user information in the preference object up to date.
 After logout process is complete the preference object should return `nil` or `""` in all `UserInfoProvider` methods.